 - Let yourself feel your feelings and work through them.
 If things are getting really tough, reach out to someone you trust and do your best to communicate with them every day.
 Or go to the local pharmacy to see what products or methods they would suggest.
 (For online therapy, I recommend Melissa Parks, Ph.D., from Intentional Expat.)

 - Remind yourself that this is only temporary.
 It feels like there is no light at the end of the tunnel but there will be.
-We have to keep our spirits up and believing that this too shall pass soon enough.
+We have to keep our spirits up and believe that this too shall pass soon enough.

 Are you currently living in a time of crisis away from your home country?
 Share your story and where you are in the comments below.
 We are all in this together!